mumuki/mumukit-nuntius/README.md

     Mumukit::Nuntius.notify_event! :user_banned, user: 'Nene Malo'
 ```

+## Establishing connection

+Since version 6.x.x the connection must be explicitly established:

+`Mumukit::Nuntius.establish_connection`

+If the server that uses Nuntius has multiple puma workers configured, the best option is to do it `on_worker_boot`.
+If it runs in single mode, it should be done somewhere else, because that hook isn't called.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.